 Deciding on the size of your pool is dependent on how large your yard is.
 Choose a size that works with your home exterior to maximize your yard space.

 When choosing the size of your pool that works best with your yard, it is important to think about where you want to position it.
 If you have a smaller yard, for example, then you might want to consider building the pool against the boundary of your home instead of the center, so your backyard space won’t be cut in half.
 Another important thing to think about when choosing the right pool size, is to consider who is going to be using it the most.
 If it’s mainly for your young kids to use, then it probably doesn’t need to be big enough for laps.

 3. Choose Your Pool Design

 Choosing your pool design should have everything to do with how you imagine you and your family getting the most enjoyment from your new home alteration.

-Pool design considerations are more than just choosing the shape of your pool – some other elements to think about are things like adding a waterfall feature; a slide or splash pool for young kids; a bench area below the water level to lounge on with friends; or a hot tub to warm up in on cooler evenings.
+A pool design for your home is a residential alteration that takes into account more than just choosing the shape of your pool – some other elements to think about are things like adding a waterfall feature; a slide or splash pool for young kids; a bench area below the water level to lounge on with friends; or a hot tub to warm up in on cooler evenings.

 4. Decide On The Details

 When it comes to designing a pool that increases the value of your home, then the devil truly is in the details.

 The details of your pool design are anything from your material selection and surface finishes to determining the surrounding landscape.
 It is important to choose the right color tiles for your pool as this will determine how light or dark the water appears.
 When installing a pool, it is always important to think about the right safety measures to take especially if you have young kids.
 Lighter color tiles mean the water will be a lot clearer so that you can have eyes on your children at all times.
 It is also important not to forget about landscaping decisions that surround your pool, such as palm trees or colorful flowers, that can add an incredible aesthetic appeal.